Hopf Arborescent Links, Minor Theory, and Decidability of the Genus Defect: Preliminaries

 In this paper, a \emphdef{plane tree} is a rooted tree where each vertex $v$ has a label $\ell(v)$ from an alphabet $A$, and the tree is provided with the combinatorial data of an embedding in the plane: each vertex is additionally given a permutation recording the ordering of the edges to its children.
-The root induces an orientation on the tree: every edge $\ens{u,v}$ is directed from $u$ to $v$, written $u \to v$, when $u$ is closer to the root of the tree than $v$ (i.e., edges go toward the leaves).
+The root induces an orientation on the tree: every edge $\ens{u,v}$ is directed from $u$ to $v$, written $u \to v$, when $u$ is closer to the root of the tree than $v$ (i.e., edges go toward the leaves), we refer to the trees of Figure~\ref{pic_3D_arborescent_link} for examples.
 In this paper, the alphabet $A$ is~$\{+, -\}$ endowed with the empty ordering $\leq$.

 A plane tree $T_1$ has a \emphdef{homeomorphic embedding into $T_2$}, written $T_1 \hookrightarrow T_2$, if $T_1$ can be obtained from $T_2$ by iteratively (i) removing a leaf and its adjacent edge, (ii) removing a root with a single child, its adjacent edge and rerooting at that child, (iii) reducing labels (with respect to $\leq$) and (iv) contracting paths into edges while preserving the labels of the endpoints, where all these operations must be consistent with the plane embedding.
+Throughout this paper, the relation $\leq$ will be trivial, so that (iii) will never apply.
 Notice that this definition extends the notion of \emph{topological minor} on graphs to a setting where vertices are labelled.
 In particular, it is more restrictive than the notion of \emph{minor}, which allows to contract any edge to a point: in our case we can only contract paths to at least one edge.
 This property turns out to be critical in order to make our proofs work.
 The famous theorem of Kruskal~\cite{Kruskal_tree_minor} (see Nash-Williams~\cite{nash-williams_kruskal} for a simpler proof) shows that this order is a well-quasi-order on the set of labelled plane trees.

 \begin{theorem}[\cite{Kruskal_tree_minor,nash-williams_kruskal}] The homeomorphic embedding on the set of labelled plane trees labelled by a well-quasi-order forms a well-quasi-order. \end{theorem}